RobertSloan22/FacialEmotionClassification/README.md

 Activate the emotion detection feature, keep your face 2 feet from the camera for best accuracy, and the predicted emotion will be displayed on the screen.

-Additionally the application's second feature is built with tensorflow.js, collect images quickly for 2 items.
-Click train and predict, and the data is then passed through a Neural network that will then give a confidence level prediction for each of the categorical items.